 In fact, the industry’s growth has been so swift, lawmakers and insurance companies are still making adjustments to the laws and the insurance policies that the rideshare industry requires.

 Riding with Uber and Lyft is quite popular in the Boston area, but if you’re injured in an accident that involves a rideshare vehicle, what are your rights?
+Can an uber accident attorney help?

 WHO PAYS FOR RIDESHARE ACCIDENTS?